Dad hears daughter’s heart beat in Louisiana man’s chest

-Pointe Coupee Parish, La. -- It was an unusual gift for Bill Conner on Father's Day-- a stranger gave him a stethoscope, and then the stranger opened his shirt and revealed a long scar.
+Pointe Coupee Parish, La. -- It was an unusual gift for Bill Conner on Father's Day: a stranger gave him a stethoscope and then opened his shirt to reveal a long scar.

 Conner put the stethoscope against the stranger's chest, and heard the sound of Abbey Conner's heart -- his daughter's heart, beating again, after her death-- keeping the stranger alive.